-JLL and Warsaw city hall to take a closer look at high streets in the capital
+JLL will take a closer look at Warsaw's high streets

 Experts from JLL will take a closer look at high streets in Poland's capital and propose solutions that would improve the attractiveness of downtown shopping locations for consumers and tenants